PaulKinlan/paul.kinlan.me/content/en/creating-a-lighthouse-gatherer-to-get-high-resolution-screenshot.md

 +++
 date = 2023-01-16T09:51:54Z
 slug = "lighthouse-full-res-screenshot-gatherer"
-summary = "I built a Lighthouse Gatherer to get a full resolution screenshot and it was surprisingly straight forwards." tags = ["puppeteer", "gatherer", "lighthouse"] title = "Creating a Lighthouse Gatherer to get high resolution screenshots"
+summary = "I created a custom Lighthouse Gatherer that captures high-resolution screenshots of web pages, using the Puppeteer API.
+Despite the complexity of the task, the process was surprisingly easy and efficient." tags = ["puppeteer", "gatherer", "lighthouse"] title = "Creating a Lighthouse Gatherer to get high resolution screenshots"